gianisalive/lucid_candy/README.md

 ## Files & Locations
 |-- lucid_candy
-|---- component_datasheet // important datasheet of the components used for the board \n
+|---- component_datasheet // important datasheet of the components used for the board
-|---- e_component         // all the KiCad pcb footprint (from SnapEDA) for the components. \n
+|---- e_component         // all the KiCad pcb footprint (from SnapEDA) for the components
-|---- eeg                 // KiCad design files \n
+|---- eeg                 // KiCad design files
-|---- firmware            // example of Arduino DUE communicating with the board via SPI. \n
+|---- firmware            // example of Arduino DUE communicating with the board via SPI
-|---- gerber_zip          // same file used to produce the current board with JLCPCB. \n
+|---- gerber_zip          // same file used to produce the current board with JLCPCB